eweizman/vizdom-js/README.md

 	* Selected bar clicked on -> Deselection of all selected bars
 	* Unselected bar clicked on -> Deselection of all selected bars + selection of clicked on bar
 * Multiselection on
+	* Selected bar clicked on -> Deselection of clicked on bar
+	* Unselected bar clicked on -> Selection of clicked on bar

+When a tile is selected, onTileSelection is called.
+It works very similarly to bar selection.
+The main difference is that for every tile, two filters are applied/removed to every downstream chart.

 ##### Filtering Data

+Filters are passed down to downstream charts recursively.

 ## Future Goals
 * New chart types